 Expected Future Income

-Spending Needs and Desires
+Spending Needs and Desires in Retirement

 An additional must-have expense that many employed individuals don’t always consider is healthcare and the rules and regulations surrounding it.
 You’ll need to consider if you’ll be eligible for Medicare health insurance when you retire, or if you might need to shop the private market until you become eligible.
 Some people approaching retirement may also want to consider the future cost of long-term care if you need assistance in your later years.

 Finally, it is important to consider the structure and location of the assets in your portfolio.
 This is especially important from a regulatory and tax standpoint.
 Not only are the sources of income generally taxed at different rates, but so too are the different retirement savings accounts that you use to invest.
 Roth IRAs and Traditional IRAs are both tax-advantaged, but qualified distributions from a Traditional IRA are generally taxed at your ordinary income rate.
 Roth IRAs are generally tax-free.
 From a regulatory standpoint, you will need to be aware of the potential penalties associated with accessing your assets.
 For example, if you decide to retire at age 50 and the majority of your assets are in tax-advantaged retirement accounts, you may have to pay taxes and a penalty to access those funds.
 Such penalties can potentially cut into your portfolio’s ability to meet your goals.

-The Short Answer to the Question
+The Short Answer to the “When Can I Retire?”
+Question

 If your required rate of return is attainable at a risk level you’re comfortable with and you feel emotionally prepared, you are probably ready for retirement.
 To make this decision and determine whether your required rate of return is realistic for you, you will need to carefully examine your time horizon, expected income, desired spending, portfolio characteristics, and regulatory and tax considerations.

 Your decision to retire should not be spontaneous.
-There are many pieces of the puzzle to consider, and it may be challenging or overwhelming to navigate on your own.
+There are many pieces of the puzzle to consider and it may be challenging or overwhelming to navigate on your own.
 We believe your approach to your financial health should be like your approach to your physical health.
 You should develop a plan with a qualified professional and monitor that plan on a regular basis, occasionally employing the use of a specialist when it makes sense.